 - Carrots: you can peel them or not.
 I recommend grating them with a large-holed grater and at the last moment.
 That way they retain the moisture better and don't become soggy.
 Beware of using a small-holed microplane grater as the carrot tends to clump and not integrate well in the batter.

-- Apple: Granny Smith (green ones) is my first choice because it adds acidity, but any baking apple works well.
+- Apple: Granny Smith (green ones) are my first choice because they add acidity, but any baking apple works well.
 Use it finely chopped by hand or grated with a large-holed grater.

 - Spices: they're used ground.
 Make sure they haven't expired so they have more flavor.